-Life donation occurs when people who is alive donate one of his or her kidneys to a loved one, a closed one or to someone they do not know, but do it, ideally, altruistically.
-Family members are commonly the living donors, or life partners.
+Life donation occurs when people who are alive donate one of his or her kidneys to a loved one, a closed one or to someone they do not know, but do it, ideally, altruistically.
+Family members are commonly living donors or life partners.

 This means they have fewer chances for transplant rejection, which in turn means that they might need lower doses of the immunosuppressive medications to prevent the rejection of the transplant, and in turn lower chances to use rescue anti-rejection medications if they were to suffer a rejection episode.
-This antirejection medications bring up more toxicity and side-effects.
+These antirejection medications bring up more toxicity and side effects.

-Many doctors say that with modern immunosupression, achieving the best possible immune compatibility is not that important.
+Many doctors say that with modern immunosuppression, achieving the best possible immune compatibility is not that important.
 I don’t fully agree with that.

-Yes, modern immunosuppression is powerful and can be tuned up to minimise risk of rejection or transplant loss; and many episodes of rejection can indeed be treated…but there is always some risk left behind…the immune system has already been primed… But a better compatibility will come with less need for higher doses of immunosuppression and less chances of using salvage immunosuppression and their accompanied toxicity.
+Yes, modern immunosuppression is powerful and can be tuned up to minimise the risk of rejection or transplant loss; and many episodes of rejection can indeed be treated…but there is always some risk left behind…the immune system has already been primed… But better compatibility will come with less need for higher doses of immunosuppression and fewer chances of using salvage immunosuppression and their accompanied toxicity.